-Workers are responsible for participating actively in the vocational rehabilitation process, including employment readiness programming.
-The YWCHSB is responsible for covering the costs of employment readiness programming under the terms of this policy and for assisting the injured worker with choices in his/her vocational rehabilitation plan and employment readiness programming.
+Page 2 of 4 ROLES AND RESPONSIBILITIES Workers are responsible for participating actively in the vocational rehabilitation process, including employment readiness programming.
+The YWCHSB is responsible for covering the costs of employment readiness programming under the terms of this policy and for assisting the injured worker with choices in their vocational rehabilitation plan and employment readiness programming.
 For more on the responsibilities, see YWCHSB policy, "Vocational Rehabilitation".
-APPLICATION This policy applies to the Board of Directors, President/CEO and staff of the YWCHSB; to the Workers' Compensation Appeal Tribunal; and to employers and workers covered by the Act.

-EXCEPTIONAL CIRCUMSTANCES

-In situations where the individual circumstances of a case are such that the provisions of this policy cannot be applied or to do so would result in an unfair or an unintended result, the YWCHSB will decide the case based on YWCHSB policy "Merits and Justice of the Case."
+APPLICATION This policy applies to all injured workers in receipt of loss of earnings benefits on or after July 1, 2008, regardless of the date of injury.
+This policy applies to the Board of Directors, President/CEO and staff of the YWCHSB; to the Workers' Compensation Appeal Tribunal; and to employers and workers covered by the Act.
+EXCEPTIONAL CIRCUMSTANCES In situations where the individual circumstances of a case are such that the provisions of this policy cannot be applied or to do so would result in an unfair or an unintended result, the YWCHSB will decide the case based on YWCHSB policy "Merits and Justice of the Case."
 Such a decision will be considered for that specific case only and will not be precedent setting.

-APPEALS

-Decisions made by the YWCHSB under this policy, can be appealed directly in writing to the hearing officer of the YWCHSB in accordance with subsection 53(1) of the Act.
-Notice of the appeal must be filed within 24 months of the date of the decision by the YWCHSB, in accordance with section 52 of the Act.
+APPEALS Decisions made by the YWCHSB under this policy, can be appealed in writing to the YWCHSB Hearing Officer in accordance with subsection 53(1) of the Act, or any decision made under subsection 14(2) or subsection 40(6) of the Act may be appealed directly to the Workers' Compensation Appeal Tribunal (WCAT).
+A notice of appeal must be filed within 24 months of the date of the decision by the YWCHSB, in accordance with section 52 of the Act.

+Page 3 of 4

+Employment Readiness

 ACT REFERENCES

-Sections 52 and 53
+Sections 14, 40, 52 and 53

 POLICY REFERENCES

 EN-02, "Merits and Justice of the Case" RE-10, "Vocational Rehabilitation"

 HISTORY

-New
+RE-12, "Employment Readiness", effective July 1, 2008, revoked January 1, 2010